Slips, Trips and Falls – Personal Essays and Poetry of a Latino in NYC by ANDRES “CHULISI” RODRIGUEZ

 And since the start of Cycle 3, he has been a member of The Full Circle Ensemble NYC and theatrical-director of both of The Full Circle Ensemble’s productions, “From The Page To The Stage” and “Misconceptions.”
 Both of which were performed at the legendary National Black Theatre.
 With his theater-performance direction, he took a group of talented, powerful and audaciously-creative Poets and spun out an all-out heart-pounding, theatrical, poetry show with spellbinding precision.

 He, along with members of The Full Circle Ensemble NYC are currently working on their 3rd production, “Misconceptions TOO,” coming to The National Black Theatre March 2016.
 In November 2016 and February 2017 he directed Sydney Valerio’s one-woman show MATTERS.

-FYI: In March through April of 2017 Chulisi will be starring in Felix Rojas’ one-man play “Growing Up Gonzales” at The Medicine Show Theater in NYC.
+FYI: In March through April of 2017 Chulisi starred in Felix Rojas’ one-man play “Growing Up Gonzales” at The Medicine Show Theater in NYC.

 June, July, August 2017 he will be starring again – every Saturday night at 8:00pm – in Felix Rojas’ play Growing Up Gonzales at The Actors Temple Theatre in NYC.
 Click the link for details and to get your tickets to this warmhearted, laugh-out-loud, one-man show!
 Save 40% TODAY by clicking this link: (use promo code: BROTHERS): https://www.telechargeoffers.com/Off-Broadway/Growing-Up-Gonzales/Ticket